-Block No. 2966-1 (Bolan Block) Spud's Working Interest: 40% (Other Working Interest Owners: Mari Petroleum 35%, GHPL 17.5%, POPEL 7.5%)
+Block No. 2966-1 (Bolan Block) Spud's Working Interest: 40%

+(Other Working Interest Owners: MPCL 35%, GHPL 17.5%, POPEL 7.5%)

-Spud is a party to, among other related agreements, the Zarghun South Development and Production Lease dated September 16, 2004 among the President, Spud, Mari Petroleum, POPEL and GHPL (the "Zarghun South Lease"), as amended and supplemented.
+Spud is a party to, among other related agreements, the Zarghun South Development and Production Lease dated September 16, 2004 among the President, Spud, MPCL, POPEL and GHPL (the "Zarghun South Lease"), as amended and supplemented.
 Spud has a 40% Working Interest in the Zarghun South Lease under the November 30, 1994 Bolan Petroleum Concession Agreement.
-The Zarghun South Lease is operated by Mari Petroleum.
+The Zarghun South Lease is operated by MPCL.

 The Zarghun South Lease covers an area of 124.22 Sq.Km and is located in the western part of the Sulaiman Fold and Thrust Belt of the Middle Indus Basin and is strategically located near the gas demand center of the city of Quetta.
-In March 2018, the operator applied to the DGPC for a grant of an additional area of 12.4 Sq.Km in the existing Zarghun South Lease over Zarghun West lead under related Pakistan Petroleum (Exploration and Production) Rules.
+In March 2018, the operator applied to the DGPC for a grant of an additional area of 12.4 Sq.Km in the existing Zarghun South Lease over Zarghun West lead under related Rules 1986, which was declined by the DGPC.
+The joint venture partners have requested that the operator take up the matter with the highest level of MEPD.